wrss2/heroku-node/README.md

 ssh-keygen -t rsa

-Then copy this key to ssh keys on account in heroku and then copy files from username/.ssh folder do C:\msysGit and in cmd bash hit command
+Then copy this key to ssh keys on account in heroku and then copy files from username/.ssh folder to C:\msysGit and in cmd bash hit command

 get push heroku master